 A number of other consumer products stocks are attracting investor interest, possibly due to takeover speculation.
 These include Colgate Palmolive (NYSE:CLC), Clorox (NYSE:CLXC) and Kimberly-Clark (NYSE:KMBC) all of which had a bump in share prices following the collapse of the Kraft Heinz/Unilever deal.

-With Warren Buffett's Berkshire Hathaway (NYSE:BRK-BD) and Brazil's 3G Capital owning 50% of Kraft Heinz stock, attention will likely turn to future comments from either source for hints to next moves for KHC.
+With Warren Buffett's Berkshire Hathaway (NYSE:BRK-BC) and Brazil's 3G Capital owning 50% of Kraft Heinz stock, attention will likely turn to future comments from either source for hints to next moves for KHC.